 Lora Teagarden, AIA, LEED AP BD+C

-Lora Teagarden is a project architect at RATIO in Indianapolis, IN, a published author, creator of #AREsketches, and business owner.
-She is a 2017 Young Architect Award winner, one of 25 architects to watch in 2019, and the 2019 Chair of the Young Architects Forum.
+Lora Teagarden is an Associate at RATIO in Indianapolis, IN, a published author, creator of #AREsketches and #TheLittleArchitectsAlphabet, and business owner.
+She is a 2017 Young Architect Award winner, one of 25 architects to watch in 2019, and an At Large Director on the AIA National Strategic Council.
 Her passion for the profession drives her to mentor young professionals and volunteer in her community.

 Marc Tsurumaki, AIA